 - Acid Adjustment – Squeeze fresh lime juice or stir in vinegar to counterbalance the sharpness of salt.

-By integrating these techniques, you can salvage chili that’s on the verge of being too salty, ensuring a flavorful and enjoyable dish every time.
+By integrating these techniques, you can salvage chili on the verge of being too salty, ensuring a flavorful and enjoyable dish every time.

 1. Can I Use a Potato to Fix Other Salty Dishes?